-Many Internet of Things (IoT) applications require wireless long-range and low-power connectivity solutions whereby relatively small amounts of data are sent, often intermittently.
+Many IoT use cases require wireless long-range and low-power connectivity solutions whereby relatively small amounts of data are sent, often intermittently.

 This is where LPWA networks comes in (LPWAN or low-power wide area networks).
-The first LPWAN technologies used unlicensed band and they are still a good fit for many applications in areas such as smart metering, smart cities, e-health, parking garage sensors, asset tracking, waste management, smart farming, traffic solutions and more Internet of Things use cases.
+The first LPWAN technologies used unlicensed band and they are still a good fit for many applications in areas such as smart offices, many smart building applications, e-health, smart metering, asset tracking, waste management, smart cities, parking garage sensors, smart farming, environmental monitoring and more IoT use cases.

 While LPWA network technologies are facing competition from other connectivity approaches, they are part of the offerings of many providers of IoT connectivity, including telecommunication firms.
 There is also fierce competition in the LPWAN space itself where major players, among others, include the LoRa Alliance, Sigfox and Ingenu.
 In recent years they were joined by cellular standards such as NB-IoT and LTE-M.

 We covered LoRa and LoRaWAN in a first article in this series.
-In this article we take a look at the Sigfox IoT network approach, which is accelerating its growth, specifically in some regions, including the US.
+In this article we take a look at the Sigfox IoT network approach.

 Sigfox: what it is and how it works